DinoHub-SubT/dsta_deploy/docs/catkin-basestation.md

 You can edit the option: `deploy_rsync_opts`

 - This option tells the deployer to **exclude** files during the transfer.
 You may change the files that get excluded.
+- **Example change:** adding `--exclude=src/.git`, will reduce the time for the transfer, but you wont see any git changes reflected on the remote.